Split Second (1992 film): Reception

 Lawrence Cohn of Variety wrote, "Split Second is an extremely stupid monster film, boasting enough violence and special effects to satisfy less-discriminating vid fans."
 Chris Willman of the Los Angeles Times wrote, "It's hard to think of a less satisfying creature feature in recent memory than the simply terrible Split Second."
 Stephen Holden of The New York Times called it "fairly dull".
 Doug Brod of Entertainment Weekly called it "utterly soulless and imitative".
 In Time Out London, Nigel Floyd wrote, "This derivative eco-horror movie recycles dozens of disposable plots".
-However, largely due to the film's "unintentionally hilarious" nature and well-respected performances by the cast, the film has since developed a cult following.
+However, largely due to the film's "unintentionally hilarious" nature and performances by the well-respected cast, the film has since developed a cult following.

+Legacy

 Belgian grindcore band Aborted used an image from the film for the cover of their first album, The Purity of Perversion (1999).